luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-MySQL-MinimalAPI/README.md

 });
 ```

-And also this setup configures the Entity Framework Core to work with a MySQL database, allowing the application to interact with the database (for example, through CRUD operations) using the ApplicationDbContext
+And also this setup **configures the Entity Framework Core** to work with a **MySQL database**, allowing the application to interact with the database (for example, through CRUD operations) using the ApplicationDbContext

 ```csharp
 builder.Services.AddDbContext<ApplicationDbContext>(options =>